 Harold enlisted for the duration of the War on 25th May 1915.
 He was 19 yrs 9mths old and a miner.

 Harold served in France and Flanders with the 9th Battalion Kings Royal Rifle Corps

-He was Killed in Action 9th April 1917 and is buried in
+He was Killed in Action 9th April 1917 and is commemorated on

 The Arras Memorial at Faubourg – D´Amiens Cemetery, Arras Plot: Bay 7